 I think my thoughts on the speakers will require a blog post all its own.

 So I’ll end with – Yes, this was the Best conference I have ever attended and I hope to go again and meet up with friends from years past.

 January 21, 2016

-If you were to ask Barack Obama, he would say that it is due to the structure of government being stuck in it current form for the last 70 years.
+If you were to ask Barack Obama, he would say that it is due to the structure of government being stuck in its current form for the last 70 years.
 With the IT trouble both in the VA and with his flagship medical insurance policy.
-As a president he has suffered more than those before him.
+As a president, he has suffered more than those before him.
 The next one I am sure will suffer more than he has if he can’t resolve this problem.
 The simple reason is that IT has become more and more ingrained in business both public and private.

 Which brings us back to structure and the speed with which it can change.
 Well from what I have seen, the structure and the champions that maintain it would take two generations to work out of the system naturally.
-Now this is only limited to government structure and the IT management structure in particular.
-50-60 years, a blink of an eye for the earth, a long time for IT and governments and the average tax payer.
+Now, this is only limited to government structure and the IT management structure in particular.
+50-60 years, a blink of an eye for the earth, a long time for IT and governments and the average taxpayer.

 But it is becoming very clear that governments will go through Agile adoptions sooner than that and that there will be lots of pain for those involved.

 If you are in IT or have some knowledge in the Agile field, it would be great if you could help your government see the light in every possible way you can.
 The sooner we start the better.
-50 years is to long so you can’t leave it up to them.
+50 years is too long so you can’t leave it up to them.